 CSV Editor

-The CSV Editor in DevKnife gives you a simple way to work with comma-separated values without opening a spreadsheet app or uploading data to an online tool.
-Open an existing CSV file or start a new sheet, inspect it in a table view, edit cells directly, and save your changes back to disk.
+The CSV Editor in DevKnife gives you a fast, spreadsheet-like way to work with comma-separated values without opening Numbers, Excel, or an online tool.
+Open a file, edit cells directly, search values, adjust rows or columns, and save your changes back to disk.

 Key Features

-Section titled “Key Features”- Table-based editing – work with CSV data in a native table view instead of raw plain text.
+Section titled “Key Features”- Spreadsheet-like editing – work with CSV data in a native table view instead of raw plain text.

 - File operations – create a new CSV file, open an existing file, save changes, and use Save As when needed.